 Grosfeld Family National Youth Leadership Mission

-For more than 100 years, the Anti-Defamation League has been devoted to fighting anti-Semitism and all forms of bigotry, and to fostering understanding among diverse communities.
+For more than 101 years, the Anti-Defamation League has been devoted to fighting all forms of bigotry, and to foster an understanding among diverse communities.
 Constantly striving to develop creative approaches to these goals, the ADL’s Greater Chicago/Upper Midwest Regional Office organized the first Youth Leadership Mission to the U.S. Holocaust Memorial Museum in Washington, D.C. in 1996 as a local program and it was launched as a national program in 1998.

 Utilizing the Museum’s dramatic portrayal of the events of the Holocaust, this Mission to our nation’s capital offers a substantive and effective vehicle for applying the lessons of the Holocaust to modern-day issues of anti-Semitism, bigotry and hate.